 my story…

-If you’re reading this section there’s a good chance you intuitively understand that there’s two parts to personal training: the person and the training.
+If you’re reading this section there’s a good chance you intuitively understand there’s two parts to personal training: the person and the training.

 Which side matters more depends on you.
 There is no right or wrong answer.